xmonader/info_foundation/docs/collaboration/circular_collaboration_levels.md

 	- makes sure that all delivered code/content is on code management systems at any point in time
 	- makes sure that it's very easy for others to continue, test and reproduce your work.
 	- makes sure that the work can be found and comments are on the stories at any point in time
+- Sprititual Growth is important
-- They see that Personal Development is also important (see below) and are willing to work on it.
+    - They understand/accept that Personal Growth/Development is important and are willing to work on it.
+	- They understand that we have been brainwashed all our lives with dear/control/pyramid behaviour and are actively working to not follow those paths
+	- Love first for every action
 - Good in English (written & spoken).

 ### Elephant